varya/ds-breakfast-01-2021/index.md

 <!--

 Hello.
-Let's thank Andrey for a very comprehensive introduction to the design systems and explaning their value.
+Let's thank Andrey for his comprehensive introduction to the design systems and explaning their value.
 My name is Varya and I am going to continue with the same topic.
-Since we are here at the React conference, I would like to cover how we could apply React or even more generally speaking JavaScript to building design systems, providing tooling for them, creating supplementary tools and measuring their success.
+Since we are here at the React conference, I would like to cover how we could apply React or even more generally speaking JavaScript to building design systems, providing supplementary tools for them and measuring their success.

 -->